Frank Scheffer: Contemporary composers and experimental projects

 A documentary on the Tehran Philharmonic Orchestra and its chief conductor, the Iranian composer Nader Mashayekhi with the title To Be And Not To Be was premiered at the doku-arts festival June 2009.
 A feature-length documentary on composer Edgard Varèse with the title The One All Alone was selected for the 2009 Venice Film Festival.
 In 2010 he finished Eastern Voices featuring a.o.
 Syrian musician Ibrahim Keivo and one of the finest voices in the world today the Aserbajanian singer Alim Qasimov.
 It won the German Record Critics' Award 2011 (Preis der deutschen Schallplattenkritik) for the DVD in Germany.
 A feature-length documentary on the Iranian composer Nader Mashayekhi, Gozaran / Time Passing.
 In 2011 Gozaran / Time Passing was selected for the international competition of the IDFA (International Documentary Film Festival Amsterdam).
 To celebrate the 100th birthday of John Cage in 2012, he made an experimental film called Ryoanji and re-edited the film material shot in 1987 with the title: How To Get Out Of The Cage (A year with John Cage).
 It won again the German Record Critics' Award 2012 (Preis der deutschen Schallplattenkritik).
 He is currently shooting a documentary on the Chinese composer Guo Wenjing and the Sichuan opera.
-In the future dramatic features based on Die Zauberflöte composed by Wolfgang Amadeus Mozart, the parallel lives of Gustav Mahler and Arnold Schönberg, are planned.
+In the future dramatic features based on Die Zauberflöte composed by Wolfgang Amadeus Mozart, the parallel lives of Gustav Mahler and Arnold Schoenberg, are planned.